orlandoalexander/EPQ-Hydroelectric-Generator-for-High-Rise-Buildings/README.md

 ### How It Works

 Dynamic barriers within the pipe divide the greywater system into sections, with each section corresponding to a specific floor of the high-rise.
 Unlike traditional water tank-based methods, which can only harness energy from water above the tank, this system stores wastewater from each floor and directs it across the turbine.
-Additionally, whereas tank-based systems maintain a constant head, this design retains wastewater close to its original floor height, maximising the effective water head and, consequently, the power potential, which is an essential factor in hydropower efficiency.
+Additionally, whereas tank-based systems maintain a constant head, this design retains wastewater close to its original floor height, maximising the effective water head and, consequently, the power potential, which is an essential factor in hydropower efficiency.<br><br>

 ## 🔧 Software Overview